 The lesson contains thirty-one homophones, including a visual aide for spelling their, there, and they're.
 I always discuss/question the student as other homophones arise throughout any lesson.
 There are separate lessons on homographs and homonyms,

 There is a list of sight words in the Teaching Tools for each level.
 It is shorter than expected because we teach many nonphonetic spellings in the lessons.
 E.g., -dge, -tch, -cle, etc.

 Who can teach with LiteraSee Concepts?

 Homeschool parents, tutors, and trained/untrained teachers all use LiteraSee Concepts, so the ability to teach is highly individualized.
-As you probably know, most literacy teachers need to gain specific knowledge to teach reading, so a background in teaching is not a prerequisite, nor do you need special training.
+As you probably know, most literacy teachers need to gain specific knowledge to specifically teach reading, so a background in teaching is not a prerequisite, nor do you need special training.

 You will learn how to teach the concepts with user-friendly lesson plans, explicit concept explanations, insights, and the How To Teach a LiteraSee Lesson video.
 The lessons follow a predictable pattern, but the amount of review and practice with quizzes or games will vary at each lesson depending on your student’s needs.
 With vivid LiteraSee visual aids and a joyful attitude, children will love to learn and become more confident readers and spellers.